 Visual field tests assess the potential presence of blind spots (scotomas), which could indicate eye diseases.
 A blind spot in the field of vision can be linked to a variety of specific eye diseases, depending on the size and shape of the scotoma.
 Many eye and brain disorders can cause peripheral vision problems and visual field abnormalities.
 For example, optic nerve damage caused by glaucoma creates a very specific visual field defect.
-Other eye problems associated with blind spots and other visual field defects include optic nerve damage (optic neuropathy) from disease or damage to the light-sensitive inner lining of the eye (retina).
+Other eye problems associated with blind spots and other visual field defects include optic nerve damage (optic nephropathy) from disease or damage to the light-sensitive inner lining of the eye (retina).
 Brain abnormalities such as those caused by strokes or tumors can affect the visual field.
 In fact, the location of the stroke or tumor in the brain can frequently be determined by the size, shape and site of the visual field defect.
-Learn More About Humphrey VF
+Learn More About Humphrey VF.

 (OCT) is a non-invasive imaging test.
 OCT uses light waves to take cross-section pictures of your retina,optic nerve and anterior segment.
 With the OCT, your optometrist can use this valuable information to aid in the diagnosis and management of a range of ocular diseases.
 With this information your optometrist can gain insight into the health of the retina to increase diagnostic confidence and measure a patient's response to treatment if needed.
 The OCT allows CVA to give their patients state-of-the art care aiding in the diagnosing and treatment for their patients with ocular disease.